RidwanSharkar/The-Nutrimancers-Codex/README.md

-# The Nutrimancer's Codex
+# The Nutrimancer's Codex - Vol. II
 An AI-powered application that analyzes food descriptions to extract ingredients, compute nutrient deficiencies, and recommend foods to balance your diet.

-## Overview
+## Overview:
-The Nutrimancer's Codex is a full-stack application that leverages artificial intelligence and machine learning to help users understand their nutrient intake and make informed dietary choices.
+The Nutrimancer's Codex is a full-stack application that leverages AI and machine learning to help users understand their nutrient intake and make informed dietary choices.
 By inputting a food description, users receive an analysis of nutrient content, identify deficiencies, and get personalized food recommendations.

+## Features:
-• AI-Powered Ingredient Extraction: utilizes the Gemini Language Model to parse natural language food descriptions.<br>
+• Ingredient Extraction: utilizes the Gemini Language Model to parse natural language food descriptions.<br>
-• Nutrient Analysis: calculates nutrient percentages based on recommended daily allowances using data from Nutritionix and USDA FoodData Central. <br>
+• Nutrient Analysis: calculates nutrient percentages based on recommended daily allowances using data from Nutritionix and USDA. <br>
 • Deficiency Detection: identifies low or missing essential nutrients in the user's diet. <br>
 • Recommendation: cosine similarity algorithm is applied across dataset to display the foods most capable of alleviating the current active deficiencies.